MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Atlassian Confluence
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Atlassian Confluence and intelligently searching it with Microsoft Graph.
-It robustly indexes pages, blog posts, attachments, comments, spaces, profiles, and hub sites for tags from on-premise Confluence instances in near real time.
+It robustly indexes pages, blog posts, attachments, comments, spaces, profiles, and hub sites for tags from one-premises Confluence instances in near real time.
 The connector fully supports Atlassian Confluence’s built-in user and group management.
 The connector also supports Confluence installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-confluence-connector)